spatialos/gdk-for-unity/docs/modules/qbi-helper/interest-query.md

 # How to construct an InterestQuery

 <%(Callout message="
-Before reading this document, make sure you are familiar with:
+Before reading this document, make sure you have read:

   * [Introduction to Query-based interest]({{urlRoot}}/modules/qbi-helper/intro-to-qbi)
   * [How to use InterestTemplate]({{urlRoot}}/modules/qbi-helper/interest-template)